sTechLab/QAnon_users_on_Reddit/README.md

 # QReddit Analysis

 This repository contains the code behind the analysis in the "Characterizing Reddit Participation of Users who Engage in the QAnon Conspiracy Theories" paper (CSCW '22).
-The data is located [here](https://figshare.com/articles/dataset/Datasets_for_QAnon_on_Reddit_research_project_/19251581).
+The data are located [here](https://figshare.com/articles/dataset/Datasets_for_QAnon_on_Reddit_research_project_/19251581).

 ## File locations
 * Input data can be found in the inputFiles folder.